merge-api/merge-hris-java/docs/BenefitsApi.md

 <a name="benefitsRetrieve"></a>
 # **benefitsRetrieve**
-> Benefit benefitsRetrieve(xAccountToken, id, expand, includeRemoteData)
+> Benefit benefitsRetrieve(xAccountToken, id, includeRemoteData)